hadley/adv-r/Data-structures.md

 A data frame is the most common way of storing data in R, and if [used systematically](http://vita.had.co.nz/papers/tidy-data.pdf) make data analysis easier.
 Under the hood, a data frame is a list of equal-length vectors.
 This makes it a 2d dimensional structure, so it shares properties of both the matrix and the list.
 This means that a data frame has `names()`, `colnames()` and `rownames()`, although `names()` and `colnames()` are the same thing.
 The `length()` of a data frame is the length of the underlying list and so is the same as `ncol()`, `nrow()` gives the number of rows.

-As described in the following chapter, you can subset a data frame like a 1d structure (where it behaves like a list), or a 2d structure (where it behaves like a matrix).
+As described in [[subsetting]], you can subset a data frame like a 1d structure (where it behaves like a list), or a 2d structure (where it behaves like a matrix).

 ### Creation